 It was a shitty situation to be in, awkward at best –- weird definitely, and yet I could tell he wanted to do the right thing.
 He didn’t want to hurt anyone.

 After parting ways to find our friends, we ran into each, again — at the end of the night.
 We had a quick chat and said goodbye.
-We didn’t organise to catch up again because he had a girlfriend who thought he wanted to marry her.
+We didn’t organise to catch up again because he had a girlfriend who wanted to marry him.

 I watched him disappear into the crowd spilling out onto the street below.
 I probably wouldn’t see him again.
 Watching him walk away now with his easy swagger — and oblivion to heads turning in the hope of catching his eye, was sad.